 My Uber driver, Mohammed, aged mid-fifties at a guess, has been working Uber (in Manhattan) for only ten days, but already he is over it.
 Not that he has any choice as he has had no job for the past two years, but he is considering his options all the same.
 Minimum pay, long hours, he grumbled, though he was pretty cheerful considering.
 “Money doesn’t buy happiness, but I still need some.”
 He rubbed his hand over his belly and said, “You can feed this hell but it’ll never be enough.
 We carry our hell around with us.”
 “Yeah, and our heaven,” I agreed.
 “True, but people pay no attention to that, they are too busy feeding their hell.”

-But right now, Martian, Muslim, Buddhist, Republican, Democrat, rich, poor, male, female, everyone, we all have the choice to feed our heaven or to feed our hell.
+But right now, Martian, Muslim, Buddhist, Republican, Democrat, rich, poor, male, female, other, everyone, we all have the choice to feed our heaven or to feed our hell.

 Continuing from this article.
 This second type of self-confidence is the thought: